TediCross/TediCross/README.md

 > A: Doublecheck the Telegram and Discord chat IDs you put into settings.json.
 Group chats in Telegram always have a negative ID, so they start with a "-"
 >
 > Q: I see in the Git repo there's an update to the bot.
 How do I update it?
 > A: If you cloned the repo, it's as simple as using the command `git pull`.
 If you downloaded it as a zip, or somehow else, download it again and copy your settings file.
-It may or may not be necessary to run `npm install` again
+It may or may not be necessary to run `npm install` again, but running it certainly won't hurt

 Settings
 --------